Minding Your Inventory Drivers As Recession Lurks: A Guide by a Supply Chain Consultant

 Service Level: How frequently you want to be able to have product in-stock to ship customer orders on-time and in-full.

 While these concepts are simple, effective employment is anything but easy.
 One of the most important drivers to understand is the Demand Forecast, as it is literally the reason you keep inventory and place purchase orders.
+Achieving the right balance among these drivers is crucial for maintaining optimal inventory levels and ensuring customer satisfaction.

 Basic Demand Planning In The Absence Of Anything Better